hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 state in a sub-workflow.
 Permissions are assigned to an alias, such as po::buyer, and dictate what actions a user with said permissions may take at that stage of a purchase order’s life.
-An organization may craft roles within Grid Identity by assigning one or more aliases to a user.
+An organization may craft roles within Grid Pike by assigning one or more aliases to a user.
 This permissions design is not exhaustive; additional aliases could be introduced in the future.

 When creating a purchase order version, mandatory data elements must have a